 How should I deal with a student demonstrating disruptive classroom behavior?

 If a student's behavior is disruptive to the teaching/learning process, the instructor should refer to the Classroom Behavior Procedure and: explain that such behavior is unacceptable and describe the consequences if the behavior continues.
 If the behavior continues, the instructor may ask the student to leave the room for the remainder of the class time.
-If the student does not leave willingly, the instructor may request the assistance from FCC Security (301-846-2453).
+If the student does not leave willingly, the instructor may request the assistance from FCC College Safety & Security (301-846-2453).
 The instructor should inform their respective supervisor immediately.
 The instructor and student should meet to resolve the issue as soon as possible and prior to the time the student is permitted to attend class again.
 If after discussion, the student refuses to comply with the classroom behavior standards, the instructor should complete a written report (Disruptive Classroom Behavior Report) and submit it to his/her supervisor.
-The supervisor will then initiate Formal Resolution Procedures in accordance with the Classroom Behavior Procedure and if applicable, Standards of Student Conduct and Disciplinary Policies and Procedures.
+The supervisor will then initiate Formal Resolution Procedures in accordance with the Classroom Behavior Procedure and if applicable, Code of Student Conduct and Disciplinary Policies and Procedures.
 Faculty are encouraged to seek consultation from college personnel as early as possible in an attempt to avoid a situation from escalating to the point where potential disciplinary action is required.
-For additional assistance and consultation contact the Counseling & Advising Department, J201, 301-846-2471, or the Interim Dean of Students, H101, 301-846-2489.
+For additional assistance and consultation contact the Counseling & Advising Department, J201, 301-846-2471.
 Faculty should also seek consultation from their Department Chair.

 How can I contact the IT Department Service Desk when I am working from home?